controlorigins/controloriginsweb/EditThisSite.md

 Conclusion
 Editing a .pug file doesn't have to be intimidating.
 With a little practice and attention to detail, you can easily make updates to your website's template.
 Remember, every expert was once a beginner, so don't hesitate to ask questions and seek help when needed.

+## Control Origins Web Project Structure  `/src/` folder

+The structure and usage of various directories and files within the `src` directory of the Control Origins Web project.

+### Assets

+#### CSS

+- Contains global stylesheets and vendor-specific CSS files.
+- `style.css`: Main stylesheet for custom styles.
+- `vendor.css`: Compiled CSS from various third-party libraries.
+- Font files (e.g., `icofont.woff`, `remixicon.eot`) are also stored here for web font usage.

+#### Fonts

+- Houses font files used across the website.
+- Includes various formats (`.eot`, `.svg`, `.ttf`, `.woff`, `.woff2`) for compatibility.

+#### Images

+- Stores all images used in the website, including icons, logos, and photographs.
+- Portfolio images like `AsyncDemo.png`, `DataAnalysisDemo.png` are part of the project showcase.

+#### JS

+- Contains JavaScript files for website functionality.
+- `scripts.js`: Custom scripts for interactive features.
+- `vendor.js`: Combined JavaScript from third-party libraries.

+#### Vendor

+- Third-party libraries and frameworks (Bootstrap, AOS, Boxicons, etc.) are organized here.
+- Each library/framework is in its own subdirectory, containing CSS, JS, and other assets.

+### JavaScript

+- A separate `scripts.js` file outside the assets directory, likely for additional custom JavaScript logic.

+### Portfolio

+- `portfolio.json`: JSON file containing data for portfolio items or projects, used to dynamically generate portfolio sections on the website.

+### Pug - Pug Templates Structure in `src/pug`

+- Utilizes Pug templates to generate HTML.
+- Includes templates for the main page (`index.pug`), layouts, and various sections/modules of the website.

+The `src/pug` directory contains Pug templates used for generating the HTML structure of the Control Origins Web project.
+This structure allows for modular and maintainable development of the website's content.
+Below is an overview of the key components within this directory:

+#### Individual Pages

+- **[`Mark-Hazleton.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/Mark-Hazleton.pug):** Dedicated to Mark Hazleton, a co-founder of Control Origins.
+It provides personal and professional information, extending the main layout template.

+- **[`index.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/index.pug):** Serves as the entry point for the website's homepage, incorporating various modules to construct the page.

+#### Layouts

+- **[`layout.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/layouts/layout.pug):** The main layout template, defining the common HTML structure (header, footer, main container) across the website.

+- **[`page-footer.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/layouts/page-footer.pug):** Specifies the footer's structure, included in the main layout or specific pages as needed.

+#### Modules

+Modules are reusable components included in various pages:

+- **[`approach.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/modules/approach.pug):** Outlines Control Origins' methodology or approach.

+- **[`hero.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/modules/hero.pug):** Contains the hero section template for the top of webpages.

+- **[`models.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/modules/models.pug):** Describes different models or frameworks utilized by Control Origins.

+- **[`opportunity.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/modules/opportunity.pug):** Showcases opportunities or calls to action for visitors.

+- **[`portfolio.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/modules/portfolio.pug):** Displays a portfolio of projects or achievements.

+- **[`sidetracked.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/modules/sidetracked.pug):** Discusses industry distractions or challenges and Control Origins' solutions.

+- **[`solutions.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/modules/solutions.pug):** Details the solutions and services offered by Control Origins.

+#### Other Templates

+- **[`terms.pug`](https://github.com/controlorigins/controloriginsweb/blob/main/src/pug/terms.pug):** Likely contains terms of service or use for the website or Control Origins' services.

+This structure promotes a clean and organized development environment, making it easier to update and maintain the website's content.

+### SCSS

+- Organized into components, sections, and variables for scalable and maintainable styling.
+- `_global.scss`, `_variables.scss`, and `styles.scss` serve as the entry points and global styles.

+### Configuration and Meta Files

+- `robots.txt`: Directives for search engine crawlers.
+- `rss.xml`: RSS feed configuration.
+- `sitemap.xml`: Sitemap for search engines.
+- `web.config`: Configuration for web servers, particularly IIS.

+### Usage Instructions

+- **CSS/JS**: Add custom styles/scripts to the respective `style.css` and `scripts.js` files.
+For vendor-specific overrides, consider extending or creating separate files within the `assets/css` or `assets/js` directories.
+- **Fonts/Images**: Place new fonts and images in their respective directories.
+Ensure web-friendly formats and sizes.
+- **Pug**: When adding new pages or sections, create corresponding Pug templates within the `pug` directory.
+Utilize existing layouts and modules for consistency.
+- **SCSS**: For styling, use the SCSS files within the `scss` directory.
+Define new variables in `_variables.scss` and section-specific styles in the `sections` directory.
+- **Portfolio**: To update portfolio items, modify the `portfolio.json` file with new project details.

+Ensure to compile Pug and SCSS files into HTML and CSS, respectively, before deploying the website.